-A special needs trust or supplemental needs trust ("SNT") is one component of a lifelong support plan for a disabled individual.
-The purpose of a SNT is to improve and enhance the beneficiary's quality of life.
-An SNT accomplishes its purpose by protecting liquid assets, which are usually limited.
+A special needs trust or supplemental needs trust ("SNT") is one component of a lifelong support plan for a disabled individual.1 The purpose of a SNT is to improve and enhance the beneficiary's quality of life.2 An SNT accomplishes its purpose by protecting liquid assets, which are usually limited.
 Liquid assets can be used to enhance a beneficiary's quality of life.
-In some instances, the SNT will lift a special needs individual out of poverty.
+In some instances, the SNT will lift a special needs individual out of poverty.3

 The reasoning behind SNTs is simple.
 Goods and services cost money.
 Typically, individuals with special needs have limited income and resources.
 Accordingly, if the individual with special needs must "spend down" limited income and resources to become eligible for public benefits, access to quality of life goods and services will be impaired.
-A properly structured SNT protects liquidity because resources inside an SNT
+A properly structured SNT protects liquidity because resources inside an SNT are exempt when applying for certain public benefits.
+The end result is limited family

-Other components of the planning process include, but are not limited to, determining whether a guardianship or conservatorship is necessary, developing a continuity of care plan, applying for disability or SSI benefits, educational planning and advocacy, employment planning, responding to discrimination, family estate and financial planning, and planning for social and spiritual support.
+1 Other components of the planning process include, but are not limited to, determining whether a guardianship or conservatorship is necessary, developing a continuity of care plan, applying for disability or SSI benefits, educational planning and advocacy, employment planning, responding to discrimination, family estate and financial planning, and planning for social and spiritual support.

-In the Americans with Disabilities Act, Congress found that "the Nation's proper goals regarding individuals with disabilities are to assure equality of opportunity, full participation, independent living, and economic self-sufficiency of such individuals."
-42 U.S.C. § 12101(a)(7).
-SNTs assist in accomplishing this purpose.
+2 In the Americans with Disabilities Act, Congress found that "the Nation's proper goals regarding individuals with disabilities are to assure equality of opportunity, full participation, independent living, and economic self-sufficiency of such individuals."
+42 U.S.C. § 12101(a) (7).
+SNTs preserve resources necessary to accomplish that purpose.

-Without good planning, there is nothing magic about the document itself.
+3 Without good planning, there is nothing magic about the document itself.
 Craig Reeves, CELA, says "[a] special needs trust is nothing more than a traditional trust that directs the trustee to only distribute from the trust for the beneficiary's "special needs", preferably in a way that does not cause the beneficiary to lose or suffer a reduction in needs-based public benefits."
 C. Reaves, How to Make a Trust a "Special Needs Trust" (Stetson SNT Basics 2015).

-are exempt when applying for certain public benefits.
-The end result is limited family resources are preserved to provide goods and services that are not covered by public benefits.
+resources may be preserved to provide goods and services not covered by public benefits.

 Good planning should consider the beneficiary's lifetime needs.
 Even if an SNT is initially unnecessary, circumstances may change.
 For example, a family caregiver could die or become disabled.
 Family members frequently donate services, but private care providers charge a fee.
 The death of a family caregiver could create a future cash flow crisis analogous to family business succession planning.
-Families often rely on small business income to pay bills, but when the business owner dies, those funds are diverted to compensate his or her replacement.
-Special needs individuals who lose a family caregiver may find themselves in a cash flow crisis because donated care disappears.
+Families often rely on income from small business to pay bills, but when the business owner dies, those funds are diverted to compensate the business owner's replacement.
+Also, special needs individuals may find themselves in a cash flow crisis after a caregiver dies because donated care disappears.
 By protecting a cash reserve, a special needs trust safeguards the beneficiary's future access to necessary services not covered by public benefits.4

-The SSI and Medicaid programs disfavor trusts, at least to the extent individuals seek to create discretionary trusts where they can both use their funds and qualify for means-tested benefits.
-Prior to 1986, asset protection planners established Medicaid Qualifying Trusts (MQT) with varied success.
-In 1986, Congress passed legislation to limit the effectiveness of MQTs.
-Medicaid qualifying trust is a trust . . . established (other than by will) by an individual . . . under which the individual may be the
+The SSI and Medicaid programs disfavor trusts, at least to the extent individuals seek to create discretionary trusts that qualify them for means-tested benefits.5 Prior to 1986, asset protection planners established Medicaid Qualifying Trusts (MQT) with varied success.
+In 1986, Congress passed legislation to limit the effectiveness of MQTs.6 A "Medicaid qualifying trust" is a trust . . . established (other than by will) by an individual . . . under which the individual may be the beneficiary of all or part of the payments from the trust and the distribution of such payments is determined by one or